mbannick/XSRecency/results/parallel/README.md

 These scripts are used to submit simulations in parallel on an SGE-type cluster.
 They submit simulations that are parallelized by setting, rather than simulation number.

 - `shell.sh`: a shell script used by all of the submit bash scripts
-- `submit.sh`: this submits simulations that were used for the main tables and figures in the paper
+- `submit-main.sh`: this submits simulations that were used for the main tables and figures in the paper
 - `submit-mixture.sh`: this submits simulations with settings for the sensitivity analysis of the mixture distributions of long infected samples
-- `submit-compare.sh`: this submits simulations for varying incidence and prevalence, not included in the paper
+- `submit-epi.sh`: this submits simulations for varying incidence and prevalence, not included in the paper

 ## Summarize Results